poojithavarikallu-7/KP-Foods-Website/README.md

 A big thanks to all who inspired and supported this project, especially those passionate about sharing traditional Indian food culture through modern web design.

-***

-This README provides a warm, clear overview of your project, suitable for GitHub and understandable to others who visit your repo.
-Let me know if you want it tailored further!